engelsystem/engelsystem/README.md

 To report bugs use [engelsystem/issues](https://github.com/engelsystem/engelsystem/issues).

-Since the Engelsystem is open source, you can help improving it.
+Since the Engelsystem is open source, you can help improving it!
 We really love to get pull requests containing fixes or improvements.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) and [DEVELOPMENT.md](DEVELOPMENT.md) before you start.

 ## Installation
-The Engelsystem may be installed manually or by using the provided [docker setup](#docker).
+The Engelsystem may be installed manually by uploading files to a web hoster or by using the provided [docker setup](#docker).

 ### Requirements
  * PHP >= 8.2